Can Foam Rolling Make Shoulder Pain Worse?

 Yes, foam rolling can make shoulder pain worse if you apply pressure directly on the joint, roll over an acute injury, or compress already-inflamed tissue.
 The shoulder contains multiple tendons, bursa sacs, and a shallow ball-and-socket joint that sits close to the surface, making it easy to compress the wrong structure if you are not paying attention.
 Applied correctly to the surrounding soft tissue, foam rolling reduces shoulder tension and improves range of motion.
 The difference is technique and placement, not the tool itself.

-## Where Most People Go Wrong
+## Where A lot of people Go Wrong

 The most common mistake is rolling directly on the shoulder joint.
 The glenohumeral joint and rotator cuff tendons sit close to the surface, and sustained compression here can irritate the bursa or inflame stressed tendons.
 If your shoulder pain is acute (sharp, constant, or accompanied by visible swelling), foam rolling is not the right tool.
 Rest and evaluation come first.